 Barbeques don’t have to be all about greasy burgers, hotdogs, and potato salads laden in thick mayonnaise.
-There are healthier and more compassionate foods you can make which your guests will love.
+There are healthier and more compassionate foods options you can offer which your guests will love.

 - Spice it up!
 Spices and seasoning bring our flavors and it's much better than using animal fat.
 Think black pepper, cilantro, herbs and Indian spices which can be added to all kinds of grilled vegetables such as artichokes, peppers and mushrooms.